 F+W believed it had the skills and resources to be a full-service retailer and, in the process, managed to damage its pre-existing reader relationships.
 Media companies have loyal reader-users who depend on them for information, entertainment and a sense of community.
 But extending that relationship into retailing must include a cool calculation about whether such sales may compromise a media brand’s independence and authority.
 That may help a media brand to focus on specific products and services, as well as defining the interaction (or not) with editorial content or the brand itself.
 But, even after satisfying that test, publishers must recognise that operating as a full-service online retailer at scale requires some “non media” resources in order to meet the expectations of customers accustomed to Amazon or ASOS.

 That’s where we come back to Future Plc.
 The UK company itself has had more than its fair share of near-death experiences since it IPOd in 1999 (the year, incidentally, when F+W’s Rosenthal family fatefully sold their third-generation company to investors).
 But it is now building an increasingly global business where reader-users across tech and hobby markets are fuelling strong growth in e-commerce.
 It is difficult to know where to begin in contrasting Future’s strategies, proprietary tech and marketing skills with the F+W debacle.
 But we can start by saying that, for all its profitable growth in affiliate e-commerce, Future doesn’t have warehouses full of things to sell to its reader-users or a distribution chain to deliver them.
-It now generates almost 20% of revenues from e-commerce commission of some 4-5% on purchases by readers (up to 50% through Amazon).
-But Future knows it is not a retailer.
+It now generates almost 20% of revenues from e-commerce (50% of which is through Amazon) but knows it is not a retailer.
 Go figure.